77batbat/Beiwe_documentation/README.md

 }
 ```

-Call_features is a long function, which is used to retrieve information of features in data.
+Call_features is a long function, which is used to retrieve features from data.
-Basically, this function input the information of callmat, a processed array of calls, and output (call_features), a processed array of calls features
+Basically, this function inputs the information of callmat, a processed array of calls, and outputs a processed array of calls features
 To be specific, We have the variable of “day”, which is used for grouping the information by days.
 Then we collect information of outgoing/incoming calls, the length of outgoing/incoming calls, the degree of outgoing/incoming calls, changes, responsive time, etc., and obtain the information by days in numeric unit.
 In the end, we combine these information and join them into one data frame.